naveenkarya/RecommendationAlgorithms/README.md

 # RecommendationAlgorithms

 This project implements Collaborative filtering algorithms with a few variations.
-In addition to those, I have also implemented few other algorithms like Slope-One and Euclidean Distance.
+In addition to those, I have also implemented few other algorithms like Slope-One and Ensemble (Simple Average).
 The purpose of this project is not to compare the efficiency of these algorithms.
 It only compares the effectiveness of these algorithms based on **MAE (Mean Absolute Error)**.

 ### How to Run the program: